 The Erasmus+ France / Education and Training Agency

-The Agency is the national representative for the Europass, AEFA – European Agenda for Adult Education and Training (Agenda Européen pour l'Education et la Formation des Adultes), Electronic Platform for Adult Learning in Europe (EPALE), and ECVET (European Credit System for Vocational Education and Training) schemes.
-It is also acts to provide information within the Euroguidance network.
+The Agency is the national coordinator for the Europass, European Agenda for Adult Learning (AEFA – Agenda Européen pour l'Education et la Formation des Adultes), EPALE, European Language Label, and ECVET (European Credit system for Vocational Education and Training) initiatives.
+It also provides guidance as part of the Euroguidance network.

 Erasmus+ Youth and Sports Agency